Neosho, Missouri: 20th century

+World War II

+In the run up to World War II, Neosho was selected as the location for major U.S. Army training post to be designated as Camp Crowder in 1941.
+Named for General Enoch Crowder, a Missouri native instrumental in developing the draft for World War I and the Selective Service.
+The post was located south of town along the Kansas City Southern railroad.
+By 1943 the Army had acquired 42,786.41 acre in Newton and McDonald counties.
+Originally intended to serve as an armored training center until interestate natural gas pipleline passing through the site compelled its redesignation as a U.S. Army Signal Corps training center and infantry replacement center.
+Later in the war, it had a small German prisoner-of-war detention facility.

 Some of the soldiers stationed at Camp Crowder included Carl Reiner, Dick Van Dyke, Mort Walker, Tillman Franks, and Jean Shepherd.
 Writers for the 1960s-era The Dick Van Dyke Show, made the post the setting where Rob and Laura Petrie, portrayed by actors Dick Van Dyke and Mary Tyler Moore, met; Rob was a sergeant in Special Services and Laura was a USO dancer.
 The camp was well known to its residents for being muddy and swampy during the rainy season.
 The cartoonist Mort Walker, who was stationed there, later used it for his fictional "Camp Swampy" in his long-running newspaper comic strip, Beetle Bailey.

 Camp Crowder was deactivated in 1951.
 While the core of the post was retained, many of the temporary barracks were declared surplus and sold.
-The base's movie theatre was disassembled and reassembled on the campus of what is today the University of Missouri – Kansas City.
+One of the post's movie theatres was disassembled and reassembled on the campus of what is today the University of Missouri – Kansas City.
 It served as the Kansas City Playhouse until being torn down for a new theatre.
-A portion of its wall, which contains statues of Comedy and Tragedy, are landmarks on the university campus.
-Neosho obtained the permanent barracks as surplus and adapted them as the core of the community college campus for Crowder College.
+A portion of its wall, which contains statues of Comedy and Tragedy, is a landmark on the university campus.